GustavYoung/single-media-player/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## First use and development

+To get the electron window working at full screen:

+first "npm install"
+Second "ng serve" wait till transpiller ends third "./node_modules/.bin/electron ."
+There u go.

+In order to see the devTools uncomment:

+win.webContents.openDevTools();

+In the main.js file at the root of the project.